Dynamical Tidal Response of Schwarzschild Black Holes: Introduction

 \section{Introduction}

 We often figure out what is inside things by shaking them.
-When presented with objects as diverse as a wrapped present, a piggy bank, or a cereal box, our first instinct is give them a shake it to get an idea of what is inside.
+When presented with objects as diverse as a wrapped present, a piggy bank, or a cereal box, our first instinct is to give them a shake to get an idea of what is inside.
 It should therefore come as no surprise that this is also an effective strategy to learn about the most mysterious objects in nature: black holes.
 Unfortunately, black holes are too big and too far away for us to grab, so we must be more flexible in what it means to ``shake” one.
 Fortunately, the universe performs a version of this experiment for us.
+From far away we can encode the properties of any object in terms of how it responds to external stimuli~\cite{Goldberger:2004jt,Goldberger:2005cd}.
 A time-dependent tidal gravitational perturbation effectively makes an object oscillate in response, producing its own gravitational field.
 The details of this induced gravitational field depend on the make-up of the object, which is encoded in (dynamical) Love numbers~\cite{10.1093/mnras/69.6.476,Poisson_Will_2014}.
 When other heavy objects move past black holes, or orbit them, their changing gravitational field induces a dynamical response in the black hole.
 This response is physical, and in principle can be measured, for example, in the spectrum of gravitational waves emitted by a binary.
 Here we compute these dynamical Love numbers of Schwarzschild black holes.